Main Line for Europe: Austria

-In Vienna, the former Südbahnhof terminal station was demolished and replaced by new Wien Hauptbahnhof.
+In Vienna, the former Südbahnhof terminal station was demolished and replaced by the new Wien Hauptbahnhof.
 From here, trains run on the Eastern Railway line to Bratislava-Petržalka railway station, including a connection to Vienna International Airport.
-East of Vienna, a southwestern branch-off leads via Győr to Budapest.
+East of Vienna, a southeastern branch-off leads via Győr to Budapest.

 Route

 1 It is calculated with the fastest possible durations between the towns.

 2 Real duration is longer due to changing.